andrew/ultimate-awesome/README.md

 - [awesome-ue4](https://github.com/terrehbyte/awesome-ue4) - A curated list of resources for working with Unreal Engine 4.
 (Awesome Unreal Engine 4).
 - [awesome-flink](https://github.com/wuchong/awesome-flink) - 😎  A curated list of amazingly awesome Flink and Flink ecosystem resources.
 - [awesome-go-with-stars](https://github.com/amanbolat/awesome-go-with-stars) - Awesome-go list with stars.
 Automatically updated.
+- [awesome-multimodal-in-medical-imaging](https://github.com/richard-peng-xia/awesome-multimodal-in-medical-imaging) - A collection of resources on applications of multi-modal learning in medical imaging.
 - [awesome-scene-understanding](https://github.com/bertjiazheng/awesome-scene-understanding) - 😎 A list of awesome scene understanding papers.
 - [learn-ruby](https://github.com/fpsvogel/learn-ruby) - Learning resources for Ruby, Rails, and related skills.
 - [Awesome-Speech-Enhancement](https://github.com/nanahou/Awesome-Speech-Enhancement) - A tutorial for Speech Enhancement researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for speech enhancement and make them universally accessible and useful.